vespa-engine/sample-apps/album-recommendation-java/README.md

     Find more details in the [Vespa Cloud API](https://cloud.vespa.ai/reference/vespa-cloud-api.html) and [automated-deployments](https://cloud.vespa.ai/automated-deployments).

-1. To run System and Staging tests from a instance running in Docker on localhost (instead of using _dev_), configure endpoint location in a file:
+1. To run tests against a deployment running in Docker on localhost (instead of using _dev_), configure endpoint location:
     ```
     {
         "localEndpoints": {